cosmos-ssi/cosmos/doc/developer/userland.md

 * block
 * console

+## How userland starts

+Userland start code is in /src/user/lib/start.c.
+The symbol _start is the entry point for userland programs.  _start calls the userland main(argc, argv) and also calls `syscall_process_exit`.

 ## Syscalls

 The userland API is object-oriented.
 As a result, there is a mapping of syscalls to C++ method.
 Each C++ userland class is assigned a block of 100 64-bit syscall numbers.